Publish Your Recording Responsibly to Prevent False Copyright Claims

 Many distributors conduct Content ID Matching as part of a service called “Sync Licensing” or “Rights Management” and you may have inadvertently signed up for these services when you first provided a recording to your distributor.
 People make this mistake quite often!

 What to do if you have not yet published a recording

 If you have not yet published any recordings, then simply keep this article in mind for future reference.
-When you do release your recordings through a distributor, make sure you decline any offers of Sync Licensing.
-In addition I recommend that you contact your distributor directly and make sure that they will not conduct any Content ID Matching for your recordings.
+When you do release your recordings through a distributor, make sure you decline any offers of Sync Licensing or Content ID Matching.
+I also recommend that you contact your distributor directly and make sure that they will not conduct any Content ID Matching for your recordings.
 You only ever need to do this once.